Orbital resonance

 The three-body Laplace resonance exhibited by three of Jupiter's Galilean moons.
 Conjunctions are highlighted by brief color changes.
 There are two Io-Europa conjunctions (green) and three Io-Ganymede conjunctions (grey) for each Europa-Ganymede conjunction (magenta).
 This diagram is not to scale.

+Plot of vertical position y vs time t of the animation above.

 In celestial mechanics, orbital resonance occurs when orbiting bodies exert regular, periodic gravitational influence on each other, usually because their orbital periods are related by a ratio of small integers.
 Most commonly, this relationship is found between a pair of objects (binary resonance).
 The physical principle behind orbital resonance is similar in concept to pushing a child on a swing, whereby the orbit and the swing both have a natural frequency, and the body doing the "pushing" will act in periodic repetition to have a cumulative effect on the motion.
 Orbital resonances greatly enhance the mutual gravitational influence of the bodies (i.e., their ability to alter or constrain each other's orbits).
 In most cases, this results in an unstable interaction, in which the bodies exchange momentum and shift orbits until the resonance no longer exists.
 Under some circumstances, a resonant system can be self-correcting and thus stable.
-Examples are the 1:2:4 resonance of Jupiter's moons Ganymede, Europa and Io, and the 2:3 resonance between Neptune and Pluto.
+Examples are the near 28:14:7:3 resonance of Jupiter's moons Io, Europa, Ganymede and Callisto, and the 3:2 resonance between Neptune and Pluto.
 Unstable resonances with Saturn's inner moons give rise to gaps in the rings of Saturn.
 The special case of 1:1 resonance between bodies with similar orbital radii causes large planetary system bodies to eject most other bodies sharing their orbits; this is part of the much more extensive process of clearing the neighbourhood, an effect that is used in the current definition of a planet.

 A binary resonance ratio in this article should be interpreted as the ratio of number of orbits completed in the same time interval, rather than as the ratio of orbital periods, which would be the inverse ratio.
 Thus, the 2:3 ratio above means that Pluto completes two orbits in the time it takes Neptune to complete three.
 In the case of resonance relationships among three or more bodies, either type of ratio may be used (whereby the smallest whole-integer ratio sequences are not necessarily reversals of each other), and the type of ratio will be specified.